-Keepers of Sundarbans
+Keepers of Mangroves

 In Sundarbans, women whose husbands have died in tiger attacks are locally known as "Tiger Widows."
 They often face social stigma and exclusion from social and cultural participation.
 In the remote village of Dayapur in the Sundarbans, some Tiger widows are challenging the stigma through leading conservation efforts.
 They collect mangrove seeds, grow them in nurseries, and then plant them along riverbanks.
 They also care for properly growing trees and protect them from harm.
 In this process, they find solace as they still have a connection with their husbands through the trees, where they rest in peace in the lap of the forest.